Wissam Ben Yedder

-Wissam Ben Yedder (born 12 August 1990) is a French professional footballer who plays as a striker for Ligue 1 club Monaco and the France national team.
+Wissam Ben Yedder (born 12 August 1990) is a French professional footballer who plays as a striker for TFF First League club Sakaryaspor and the French national team.

 Having begun his career at amateurs UJA Alfortville, Ben Yedder joined Toulouse in 2010.
 He totalled 71 goals in 174 games for them, surpassing André-Pierre Gignac as their greatest league scorer of the 21st century.
 He moved to Sevilla for €10 million in 2016, and scored 70 goals in 138 games in three seasons.
-A €40 million transfer to Monaco followed in 2019, and he was Ligue 1 top scorer in his first season back.
+A €40 million transfer to Monaco followed in 2019, and he finished as joint-Ligue 1 top scorer in his first season back.
+He totalled 201 games and 118 goals before his release in 2024.
+In 2025, Ben Yedder joined Sepahan on a free transfer, staying for the remainder of the season before joining Sakaryaspor in September.

 At international level, Ben Yedder represented France at under-21 level, and at futsal.
 He made his full international debut for France in March 2018.

 Early life

 Wissam Ben Yedder was born on 12 August 1990 in Sarcelles, Val-d'Oise.
-He is of Tunisian descent.
+He is Tunisian by descent and holds a Tunisian passport.
+He received a French passport in 2009.
+He is the fourth of six children and grew up in Garges-lès-Gonesse, Val-d'Oise.
 Among his childhood friends was Riyad Mahrez.